kubecost/docs/architecture/ksm-metrics.md

 The Kubecost no longer includes a bundled [KSM deployment](https://github.com/kubernetes/kube-state-metrics).
 Instead, Kubecost calculates and emits all KSM metrics that it requires.

+To add kube-state-metrics, in addition to the metrics provided by default, see the [Adding external KSM metrics to Kubecost](#adding-external-ksm-metrics-to-kubecost) section below.

 ## KSM metrics emitted by Kubecost

 The following table shows all KSM metrics required by and implemented in Kubecost.
 The below metrics and labels follow conventions of KSMv1, not KSMv2.